gurumohanb/AICodeConverter/README.md

 Engineers focus only on flagged high-risk areas while the agent handles 80–90% of repetitive transformation work.

+**C# console application that:**

+Recursively reads a solution directory.

+Identifies .vbproj and .vb files.

+Uses the popular ICSharpCode.CodeConverter package to convert VB.NET code to C#.

+Outputs the converted code into a new solution structure under a Migrated root folder, preserving the original structure.

 <img width="1536" height="1024" alt="image" src="https://github.com/user-attachments/assets/bce68b9e-f5c3-4579-94fb-db1880e490b2" />